 When setting your price, if you are selling on Kijiji or a Facebook group be sure to put in a little bit of padding because people will want to barter you down.
 If you are listing multiple items, as recommended above, be ready for people to expect a discount for buying multiple things off of you at once.
 You can even offer this in advance yourself by listing items by lot as well as individually.

 When dealing with online sales also remember additional costs to you.
 Things like packaging and shipping should be considered when setting your price.
-Also consider the “pain in the butt” factor, selling on eBay can get you the highest resale value, but it can also take up the most time as you go back and forth in emails answering questions, package things up, take them to the post office, etc (not to mention dealing with missing parcels).
+You also need to consider the “pain in the butt” factor.
+Selling on eBay may get you the highest resale value, but it can also take up the most time as you go back and forth in emails answering questions, package things up, take them to the post office, etc (not to mention dealing with the occasional non-paying bidder or a missing parcel).

-It’s these reasons that we actually recommend selling locally where possible.
+It’s for these reasons that we actually recommend selling locally where possible.

 Instead of selling your games consider trading them